-How many credit hours are required to earn the certificate in Applied Data Science?
+How many terms will it take to complete the certificate in Applied Data Science?

-- Students can complete the certifcate in three or four terms depending on when students begin their CADS coursework.
+Students can complete the certificate in three or four terms depending on when students begin their CADS coursework.
 Students can refer to the plan of study for the Certificate in Applied Data Science for more information on timing.

-Can courses for the certificate in Applied Date Science count towards my major/minor?
+If I’m an undergraduate at UNC, can courses for the certificate in Applied Data Science count toward my major/minor?